Georgia’s Fulton County grand jury completes investigation into Trump

-The Fulton County special grand jury investigating former President Trump’s attempts to overturn Georgia’s 2020 presidential election results has submitted its final report.
+The Fulton County special grand jury has wrapped up its investigation into former President Trump’s attempts to overturn Georgia’s 2020 presidential election results.

 In court filings submitted Monday, Fulton County Superior Court Judge Robert McBurney said the grand jury had filed its final report and he ordered the grand jury dissolved, almost one year after District Attorney Fani Willis (D) first put in a request for assistance in her investigation.